teamscode/teamscode.github.io/_posts/2018-04-07-spring-cgs-programming-contest.md

 # The first Oregon programming contest

 There was a great turnout of 20 students, or 10 teams.
-The contest was held in the Catlin Gabel School Commons on April 7th from 9:45 AM – 3:00 PM.
+The contest was held in the Catlin Gabel School Cafeteria on April 7th from 9:45 AM – 3:00 PM.
 Congratulations to the winners of the advanced division, team **AC** from Westview High School.
 Below are the winners in each division:

 # Winners

+## Advanced Division

 1. AC from Westview High School (590 points)